The Holocaust and the Nakba

-Some scholars have regarded the Holocaust and the Nakba as related events in discussions of the Israeli–Palestinian conflict, both historically and in the way these two events have influenced perceptions of the conflict by both parties.
+The Holocaust and the Nakba have been studied as interrelated events in discussions of the Israeli–Palestinian conflict, both historically and in the way these two events have influenced perceptions of the conflict by both parties.

-According to a book by Grace Wermenbol, Israeli Jews see themselves as Holocaust survivors and emphasize the uniqueness of the Holocaust, rejecting any linkage between it and the Nakba.
-Meanwhile, some Palestinians protest against perceived elevation of Jewish suffering over their own.
+According to a book by Grace Wermenbol, Israeli Jews see themselves as Holocaust survivors and emphasize the uniqueness of the Holocaust, often rejecting any linkage between it and the Nakba.
+Meanwhile, some Palestinians protest the perceived elevation of Jewish suffering over their own.

 Historical relationship

 Prior to the Holocaust, some Zionists opposed the founding of an ethnocentric Jewish state, but their view changed during the 1940s, when they became aware of the scale of the damage which was done to the Jewish culture and religion during the Holocaust.
 David Ben-Gurion changed his view of Arab self-determination, deciding that it could not be allowed in a Jewish state.
 In one of his speeches in which he addressed the Biltmore Program, he stated that after the Holocaust, "do we not have the right this time to demand rectification for our historical indignity, for the discrimination that all the nations have committed against us, and to demand that they give us the same status as all the other nations?"
 In 1947 and 1948, 700,000 Palestinians—80 percent of the territory's Arab population—fled or were expelled from the territory that became Israel.
 Both during the Holocaust and the Nakba, there was large-scale looting of the property of the victims.

 In 1949, Polish–Jewish Holocaust survivors Genya and Henryk Kowalski arrived in Israel.
 They were offered a formerly Palestinian house in Jaffa, but they refused to move into it.
 Genya Kowalski later explained, "it reminded us how we had to leave the house and everything behind when the Germans arrived and threw us into the ghetto...
 I did not want to do the same thing that the Germans did."
 Their decision to refuse looted Palestinian property was exceptional.

 In discussions about the Israeli–Palestinian conflict, the Holocaust and the Nakba have been regarded as interrelated events, both historically and currently, because of the way in which these two tragedies have influenced both parties' perceptions of the conflict.
 Omer Bartov says "the Holocaust and the Nakba were both parallel and irreconcilable events."
 However, in contrast to the Holocaust, which demonstrably ended, the Nakba is considered in some conceptual frameworks to be still ongoing.